 - To openly exchange information and share experiences regarding the growing of Pinot noir and the styles and techniques of Pinot noir winemaking.

 - To foster growth, learning, and conviviality in a relaxed setting and rekindle our passion for winemaking.

-- Sunday 4:30-6:30, Pinot Noir: Press Sensations and Cellar Selections.
-This year, the Panorama tasting will have two themes in mind: To feature Pinots that have recently received darling scores from the wine press, and secondly, to re-visit inspiring Pinots dusted off after a few years in the cellar.
-Lab numbers and technical notes will be acquired for all wines.
+- Friday 4:30-6:30, Panorama tasting.
 Tasting and discussion to be led by Doug Frost, who is both a Master of Wine and a Master Sommelier, one of two in the entire US.
 Doug is also a master educator with an engaging personality and a delightful sense of humor.

 Afternoons are yours to enjoy.
 Recreational opportunites abound: nearby waterfalls, hotsprings and swimming holes; riverside hiking and mountain-biking trails; world-class steelhead and trout fly fishing

 2014 Vintage Retrospective Tasting / Experiments / Happy Hour Lawn Tastings

 - On Saturday and Sunday evenings, before dinner, the Steamboat garden is the staging area for multiple informal, sociable tastings

 - Please bring x4 bottles of 2014 Pinot Noir for a vintage Retrospective tasting